 What to Bring.
-There are some great guides to what to bring based on how you plan to travel.
+There are some great guides on what to bring based on how you plan to travel.
 We find Travel Grom’s to be a good list.
 Read Stitch’s comprehensive list or this Mama J’s comprehensive list to make sure you’ve considered all the options of what to bring.
-The list below is our packing list, including links to the products we use when relevant (we earn no affiliate fees or any other income from any part of this website).
+The list below is our packing list, including links to the products we use when relevant.
 We feel very prepared for BM, but not burdened with things we won’t be using.
 If you are tent camping, you don’t need the first bin, and then just adjust the rest to your own circumstances.

 The pictured style (with the yellow top) of Homz bins work well.
 Home Depot sells their HDX tough bin — the same bin as Homz, in 27 gal or 38 gal sizes for around $10 each.
 Figure out which one will fit in the RV (and your off-season storage).
 We also use small (4 gals) clear bins with blue flip up lids for daily stuff (“Mini Bins”).
 They aren’t sturdy, but they are fine for what we put in them (see below).

 Getting Ready.
 We stage all of our gear well before loading the RV (weeks before).
 As a result we have a few cardboard boxes of items that will be loaded into the RV and put in drawers, etc. These boxes don’t come with us to the burn, but we want to have them all in one place well in advance of leaving for BRC.

 Large Bins (in RV outside storage)